 Julie: And he’s learning.
 He’s in a big learning curve.
 And some bishops are more willing to learn and be taught than others.
 We know that because they are people.
 Sometimes even as Relief Society General President, [00:26:00] I’d come in my office and stand in front of my secretary and roll my eyes and say, “This work would be so much easier if we didn’t have to deal with people.”

-But we do have to deal with people and they all have lessons to learn.
-So that means we just have to step back and say, “What do I need to learn?
+But we do have to deal with people, and they all have lessons to learn.
+So that means we have to step back and say, “What do I need to learn?
 What does he need to learn?
 How are we going to teach each other?
 How are we going to arrive at a place?
-Is it going to take a miracle, a lamb in a thicket?
+Is it going to take a miracle, a ram in a thicket?
 Is it going to take a process of learning?
 Is it going to take more charity?”
 Because the Lord is building us, as a leader too.

 Julie: Yeah.
-It’s not really about the [00:27:00] program you want to have, and he has a different idea, my ideas better than his or he doesn’t have an idea.
+It’s not really about the [00:27:00] program you want to have, and he has a different idea, my ideas are better than his or he doesn’t have an idea.
 Then you suggest some ideas.
-“These are things that I’m concerned about my counselors and I prayed about and is there anything on here that resonates with you, or that would help you?”
+“These are things that I’m concerned about, my counselors and I prayed about and is there anything on here that resonates with you, or that would help you?”